danirus/django-comments-xtd/docs/usecases/change-user-image-or-avatar.rst

 Purpose
 =======

-This how-to will combine both, the template filters provided with django-comments-xtd, and the template tags provided with django-avatar.
-Each application will cover different type of users:
+This how-to will combine both solutions, template filters provided with django-comments-xtd and template tags provided with django-avatar, to fetch user images for two different type of comments, those posted by registered users and those posted by mere visitors:

  * Avatar images in comments posted by **non-registered users** will be fetched from Gravatar via django-comments-xtd filters, as the only record we get from those visitors is their email address.
  * On the other hand avatar images in comments posted by **registered users** will be provided by django-avatar templatetags, as django-avatar's templatetags require a user object to fetch the user's image.

-Django-avatar makes those images available from different sources depending on how we customize the app.
-We can add them directly using Django's admin interface or we can let the app fetch those images via providers, from social networks or writing our own specific provider function.
+Django-avatar will make those images available from different sources depending on how we customize the app.
+We can add user images directly using Django's admin interface or we can let the app fetch them via providers, from social networks or writing our own specific provider function.

 For the purpose of this how-to we will use the :ref:`example-comp` introduced in the Demo projects page.
 Before you continue reading please, visit the samples :ref:`example-setup` page and get the :ref:`example-comp` up and running.